Sebastián Vizcaíno: Dutch conflict

 In October 1615, Vizcaíno commanded 200 men at the port of Salagua against an attack by 200 Dutch pirates led by Joris van Spilbergen.
 In the afternoon, both sides ran out of ammunition.
 Vizcaíno's men retreated after the Dutch returned with more ammunition.

 Death

 Sebastián Vizcaíno died in 1624 in Mexico City, New Spain.

-In 1888, botanist Greene published Viscainoa, which is a genus of flowering plants from Mexico belonging to the family Zygophyllaceae and was named in Sebastián Vizcaíno's honour.
+In 1888, botanist Edward Lee Greene published Viscainoa, which is a genus of flowering plants from Mexico belonging to the family Zygophyllaceae and was named in Sebastián Vizcaíno's honour.